 STEP 2: cut butternut squash into one-inch cubes and transfer them to a large bowl.

-STEP 3: toss the cubes with the extra virgin olive oil, salt and the optional freshly ground nutmeg, then spray the basket with olive oil and transfer the butternut squash cubes to the air fryer basket.
+STEP 3: toss the cubes with the extra virgin olive oil, salt and the optional freshly ground nutmeg, then use cooking spray to coat air fryer basket and transfer the butternut squash cubes to the air fryer basket.
 You may need to air fry in batches, only cook one layer of cubes at a time.

-- STEP 4: Air fry at 400°F for about 9-10 minutes and then shake the basket and air fry for another 9-10 minutes.
+- STEP 4: Air fry at 400°F for about 9-10 minutes and then shake the basket and cook butternut squash for another 9-10 minutes.
 Garnish with parsley flakes.

 Check out some of my other vegetarian recipes.